This course material available in video format. Click to view.

 This course is based on a book and a post test.
 When you're ready, purchase the test by clicking the "Add To Cart" button.
 This will let you take the test and receive your certificate for CE credits.

-- Who Is Affected by Asthma?
+- What Is Asthma?

-- The Causes of Asthma
+- Incidence and Prevalence of Asthma

-- Asthma Triggers
+- Pathophysiology of Asthma

-- Exercise-Induce Asthma
+- Exercise-induced Asthma